Monday, January 14, 2008

 To make Potage cultivateur, you need to perform mise en place and practice your knife skills so it seems like a good place to start.

-There is a similar recipe for Potage cultivateur in Le Cordon Bleu Classic French Cookbook that includes an onion, some celeriac, and more butter, but it's puréed.
+There is a similar recipe for Potage cultivateur in Le Cordon Bleu Classic French Cookbook (affiliate link) that includes an onion, some celeriac, and more butter, but it's puréed.
 This one is more rustic.

 ⅛ cup butter